 From Montreal To Winnipeg -A Road Trip

-We stop at Wawa on our route to Thunder Bay.
+We stopped at Wawa on our route to Thunder Bay.

 Wawa is a township in the Canadian province of Ontario in the Algoma District.
 You can see a large goose in the Wawa area.